 3– Processed foods.
 When you eat processed foods, you are usually eating a lot of added sugar as well.
 Plus, processed foods tend to consist of simple carbs which break down into sugar quickly in the mouth.

-Include for Good Health
+Foods to Include for Awesome Oral Health

 1 – Lean protein.
 Meat, eggs, tofu, fish, beans, and nuts are not just good for your muscle development; they’re also great for your teeth.